-Considering that fruits and greens make up the better part of a bearded dragon’s diet, you might be asking yourself whether it would be a good idea to give dandelions to your beardie.
+Considering that insects and greens make up the better part of a bearded dragon’s diet, you might be asking yourself whether it would be a good idea to give dandelions to your beardie.
 The short answer is yes, your beardie can eat dandelions.
 What’s more, these plants are packed with nutrients that are immensely beneficial to bearded dragons.

 In this article, we’ll discuss everything you need to know about feeding dandelions to your bearded dragon.

 Why Should You Feed Dandelions to Your Bearded Dragon?

 Dandelions are easy to find and can be an excellent addition to your bearded dragon’s diet.
 The following are reasons why you should absolutely serve them to your pet.

 1. Dandelion Leaves are a Great Source of Calcium

 Dandelion greens are some of the most calcium-rich vegetables out there.
 Picture this: 100 grams of these greens contain up to 187 mg of calcium.
 In comparison, broccoli contains only about 46 mg of calcium, while spinach bears 67 mg of the mineral per 100 grams.

 Calcium, alongside vitamin D3, is arguably the most essential nutrient to bearded dragons.
 Without it, these reptiles become vulnerable to a host of health conditions, including metabolic bone disease.

 It also does not help that all bearded dragons are predisposed to this condition.

 2. Dandelion Greens Have a Well-Balanced Phosphorus to Calcium Ratio